0xF0CACC1A/jolie/ANTLR_REMOVAL_AND_WILDCARD_DEPTH.md

 - Added `hasChildren()` checks everywhere to prevent vivification
 - Maintained backward compatibility with `isWildcard()` helper method

-**Result**: SELECT is now fully native Jolie at both parse-time and runtime, with support for arbitrary wildcard depth and better correctness guarantees.
+**Result**: PATHS is now fully native Jolie at both parse-time and runtime, with support for arbitrary wildcard depth and better correctness guarantees.